 Long before Peter wrote his letters he lived for several years with Jesus.

-After dark, Jesus’ disciples snuck to a boat to cross the lake to Capernaum.
-During the night Jesus walked on the water to join them in the boat.
+After dark, Jesus’ disciples snuck into a boat to cross the lake to Capernaum.
+During the night, Jesus walked on the water to join them in the boat.
 The crowd followed them in their boats and found Jesus on the other side.

 Most could not accept that Jesus’ story was about who he was and not what he would do for the people of Israel.
-The crowds left.
-Many disciples left.
+The crowds left, and many disciples left.
 Jesus then turned to his twelve closest disciples and asked them if they were leaving also.
 Wisely Peter responded, “Lord, to whom shall we go?
 You have the words of eternal life, and we have believed, and have come to know, that you are the Holy One of God.”

 Peter knew that his hope was in the Truth of who Jesus was not in the desire of what Jesus could do for him.
 John defines eternal life as knowing the only true God (John 17:3) so Peter is saying that Jesus has the words that allow them to know God.
 If they want to know God, to know Truth.
 They must stay with Jesus.